Google スプレッドシートとAirtableの連携イメージ

 Column A is set as the column with unique values (serial number), and the flow is triggered by updates in column F.

 Once the settings are complete, update the specified column and click "Test".
-(The scheduled date was changed from the 22nd to the 27th.)
+(Changed the scheduled date from the 22nd to the 27th.)

 If the test is successful, the output can be obtained.